-2. Where the Authority has not submitted a draft regulatory technical standard within the time limit set out in the legislative acts referred to in Article 1(2), it shall immediately inform the European Parliament and the Council thereof, indicating the reasons for not being in a position to make the submission and the planned timeline for endorsement, taking due account of the implementation and application date of the applicable legislative act referred to in Article 1(2).
+2. Where the Authority has not submitted a draft regulatory technical standard within the time limit set out in the legislative acts referred to in Article 1(2), it shall immediately inform the European Parliament and the Council thereof, indicating the reasons for not being in a position to submit the draft regulatory standard and the planned timeline for endorsement, taking due account of the implementation and application date of the applicable legislative act referred to in Article 1(2).
 The Commission may request such a draft within a new time limit.
-The Commission shall inform the European Parliament and the Council of the new time limit without delay.
-The European Parliament may invite the Chairperson of the Authority to explain the delay in the submission of the draft regulatory technical standard.
+The Commission shall notify the European Parliament and the Council of the new time limit without delay.
+The European Parliament may invite the Chairperson of the Authority to explain the reasons for not being in a position to submit the draft regulatory technical standard.

 (22 Balz, Berès)